AJMansfield/Intelligence-Core-Public/kttu02.md

 At last, you're able to exit the gatehouse, and enter the city proper.

 ----

+You thread the plastic disc the official gave you onto a lanyard around your neck, through the small hole near its diameter you assume is for this purpose.
+You're not sure exactly what the importance of it is, but you certainly don't want to lose it.

 Leon leads you through the city, winding your way through a number of streets.